Holi is a very popular festival, celebrated in north India largely.

 There are two villages close to Vrindavan.
 One is called Nandgaon and the other one is known as Barsana.
-Nandgaon is Lord Krishna’s birthplace and Barsana is Radha’s (his beloved).
-Radha-Krishna love-story is one of the most famous ones in the Hindu mythology.
+Nandgaon is Lord Krishna’s birthplace, and Barsana is Radha’s (his beloved).
+Radha-Krishna’s love-story is one of the most famous ones in Hindu mythology.
 Even today, a man/woman from Nandgaon would not get married to a woman/man from Barsana.

 The festival begins on ‘ashtmi’ with ‘laddoo-leela’ at Barsana.
 We missed this.
 Taking ‘laddoo-leela’ into account, the celebrations last for two and a half days.

 According to the legend, menfolk from Nandgaon visit Barsana to celebrate ‘Holi’ with women from Barsana.
-When these people come visiting, they are welcomed by these women with sticks and are beaten up.
-The bunch from Nandgaon comes well prepared for it, with a padded shield to counter the attacks.
-These sticks are called ‘lathths’, hence this holi-celebration is famously known as ‘Laththmaar’ holi.
+When these people come visiting, they are welcomed by these women with sticks, and are beaten up, signalling that they are not welcome.
+The group from Nandgaon comes well prepared for it, with a padded shield to counter the attacks.
+These sticks are called ‘lathths’, hence this Holi-celebration is famously known as ‘Laththmaar’ holi.

 Photo credit: Natty Singh